 - close to where the largest number of people spend their time

 - tied into your communications system, either by automatically triggering a call to security or placed near telephones

 - protected from tampering, theft or damage (recessed mounts and alarmed cabinets are available)

 - accessible during all shifts or hours of operation

 The availability of trained personnel greatly impacts the effectiveness of an AED program.
 Security, safety, fire, and medical personnel should be considered as the primary source of responders.
 Other "natural" responders include "Hall Monitors", "Floor Captains" or other personnel designated to assist or respond to various medical and non-medical emergencies.
 Finally, volunteer responders should be offered training.
 More personnel trained in a given facility increases the likelihood of a more timely and effective response.
 The goal of an AED program is to have multiple responders and multiple AEDs arrive at the scene of a medical emergency.

 A FREE AED SITE ASSESSMENT is available in the greater Kansas City area.
 Contact us to schedule an appointment.

-Headquartered in Shawnee, Kansas, KC First Aid specializes in teaching First Aid, CPR, and AED classes in public and private onsite locations throughout the Kansas City, and surrounding areas.
+Headquartered in Shawnee, Kansas, Kansas City First Aid specializes in teaching First Aid, AED, and CPR classes in public and private onsite locations throughout the Kansas City, and surrounding areas.

 Classes for individual healthcare providers, childcare provides, and lay rescuers are offered regularly at one of our local locations.
 Visit our Class Schedule web page for scheduled public course information, and online registration.